Stefan-Endres/shgo/docs/README.md

 Optionally, the lower and upper bounds $x_l \le x \le x_u$ for each element in $x$ can also be specified using the `bounds` argument.

 While most of the theoretical advantages of shgo are only proven for when $f(x)$ is a Lipschitz smooth function.
-The algorithm is also proven to converge to the global optimum for the more general case where ``f(x)`` is non-continuous, non-convex and non-smooth iff the default sampling method is used [1].
+The algorithm is also proven to converge to the global optimum for the more general case where $f(x)$ is non-continuous, non-convex and non-smooth iff the default sampling method is used [1].

 The local search method may be specified using the ``minimizer_kwargs`` parameter which is inputted to ``scipy.optimize.minimize``.
 By default the ``SLSQP`` method is used.
 In general it is recommended to use the ``SLSQP`` or ``COBYLA`` local minimization if inequality constraints are defined for the problem since the other methods do not use constraints.